tom-ford-knowles/kanye-rest-app-backend/README.md

 To run the endpoints:

 1. Register a user using the POST Register endpoint.
 Example details are set here.
 This will return a bearer token.
 You can use this to access the GET Quotes endpoint or use the POST Login endpoint to generate a new token.
 2. If this token expires, use the POST Login endpoint with your email and password to generate a new token.
 3. Replace the token in the Authorisation section of the GET Quotes endpoint with the token you have generated.
 You can then run the request and get a list of 5 quotes.
 If you run the request again you will get a new list of quotes.

+Elements:

+-   A rest API that shows 5 random Kayne West quotes (must) - /quotes [X]
+-   There should be an endpoint to refresh the quotes and fetch the next 5 random quotes (must) - /quotes [X]
+-   Authentication for these APIs should be done with an API token, not using any package - Achieved using Laravel Sanctum [X]
+-   The above features are tested with Feature tests (must) - tests/Feature/Http/Controllers [X]
+-   The above features are tested with Unit tests (nice to have)
+-   Provide a README on how we can set up and test the application (must) [X]
+-   Implementation of API using Laravel Manager Design Pattern (Plus) [X]
+-   Making third-party API response quick by cache (Plus)